-Excellent Writing That Will Appeal To All
+Excellent Writing That Appeals To All

 PEEPS is not a Harlequin romance, nor is it Clancy-esque in ad nauseum detail of minutia.
 Rather, PEEPS universally speaks to the adventurer in all of us…that yearning drive to reflect, refocus, and even replace our stagnant life with something new.

 Author Erin Gordon does an amazing job with an efficiency of words that many could learn from.
 She quickly brings you up to speed on Meg’s life and the circumstances that generate her desire to hit the road in a small, Class C RV.
 The writing in PEEPS is clever, funny, descriptive, and again I’ll use the word efficient.

 We’ve all read novels that have trouble getting started, hoping that it will get rolling quickly and get past the backstory.
 I felt none of that reading PEEPS, and in fact made a mental note that by the end of the first chapter, I was familiar with our hero, well engaged, and interested in what would happen next.
 Erin has the ability to tap into the reader’s psyche, causing us to think and care about the main character and her outcome immediately.

 Podcasts – Celebrating The World In A Grain Of Sand